Warona23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the script 9-John_Doe gives all rights to owner and read and execute to group and write and execute permissions to others the script 10-mirror_permissions mirros the file hello the script 11-directories_permissions sets executabel permissions for every one
+the script 9-John_Doe gives all rights to owner and read and execute to group and write and execute permissions to others the script 10-mirror_permissions mirros the file hello the script 11-directories_permissions sets executabel permissions for every one the script 12-directory_permissions creates directory dir with 751 permissions